 Psychology & Faith

-David’s contribution to dialogue between psychology and religion reflects his perspective as a participant in mainstream psychological science and as a person of faith.
+David’s contribution to dialogue between psychology and religion reflects his perspective as a psychological scientist and as a person of faith.
 He has danced on the science-faith boundary by:

-- explaining to people of faith the value of psychological science
+- explaining to people of faith the value and insights of psychological science

 - documenting for social scientists some interesting links between faith and personal and social well-being